Provable avoidance of barren plateaus for the Quantum Approximate Optimization Algorithm with Grover mixers: A Review of the Quantum Approximate Optimization Algorithm

-Let $\mathbb{B}^n := \{0,1\}^n$ denote the set of all binary strings of length $n$, and let $\mathcal{S} := S_{2^n}$ be the symmetric group acting on these $2^n$ elements.
+Let $\mathbb{B}^n := \{0,1\}^n$ denote the set of all binary strings of length $n$.
 A broad class of discrete optimization problems can be formulated as the task of finding elements $x \in \mathbb{B}^n$ that minimize (or maximize) a given objective function

 possibly subject to additional constraints.